codephobia/pool-overlay/libs/go/challonge/README.md

 7. Allow chop in finals.
     - Admin has a way to submit score of 0-0 in case players chop.
 This allows the tournament to complete, but doesn't get entered as wins or losses into Fargo.
 8. Complete tournament
-    - When final game is saved, it should attempt to complete the tournament.
+    x When final game is saved, it should attempt to complete the tournament.
     - Unloads the tournament.

 Other nice to haves: